This tutorial leads you through the process of building a complete model, built up in stages, with every step explained along the way.

 Note that when you create the plot you can also set the minimum and maximum values on the X and Y axes.
 You’ll want to leave the “Auto Scale” checkbox checked, so that if anything you plot exceeds the minimum and maximum values for the axes, the axes will automatically grow so you can see all the data.

 Note that we used the

-the second case, the number of green patches).
-As the pens move they
+turtles, and in the second case, the number of green patches).
+As the pens move

 You can now watch the plot being drawn as the model is running.
 Your plot should have the general shape of the one below, though your plot might not look exactly the same.

 Remember that we left “Auto Scale?” on.
 This allows the plot to readjust itself when it runs out of room.